2023 Turkey–Syria earthquakes: Countries

-At least 105 countries pledged support for victims of the earthquake, including humanitarian aid.
+At least 100 countries pledged support for victims of the earthquake, including humanitarian aid.
 More than eleven countries provided teams with search and rescue dogs to locate victims under the debris and monetary support was offered as well.
 However, outreach to Syria was "less enthusiastic" than that to Turkey, mostly because of the international sanctions on the country and because of government limitations imposed on humanitarian organizations from operating outside areas of their control.

 Handling of aid in Syria

 Investigative reports revealed that the Syrian government had deliberately obstructed aid to all of Syria's opposition-held areas, including the Idlib region, which was the worst-struck area in the earthquake.
 Syrian government officials and state-run media blamed United States and European Union sanctions against the country for the lack of humanitarian aid and hampering rescue.
 On 10 February, Syrian president Bashar al-Assad accused Western countries of having "no regard for the human condition."
 The United States Department of the Treasury said its sanctions had already made "robust exemptions for humanitarian efforts", and that after the earthquake it issued a blanket authorization for relief efforts.
 The United Nations has also been criticized for its policy of focusing aid shipments solely towards the regime, at the expense of Syrian lives in opposition-held territories.

 Idlib Governorate, under the control of the Syrian Salvation Government (SSG), was one of the hardest-hit territories.
 The Assad regime's policy of besieging northwestern Syria, blockading the supply of food, medicines and other humanitarian supplies, has further deteriorated the crisis in Idlib.
-Ahmed al-Sharaa, commander of the SSG-aligned Tahrir al-Sham rebel militia, criticized aid agencies of neglecting the situation in Idlib and called on the international community to be more proactive in reconstruction and relief efforts, adding that the "United Nations needs to understand that it's required to help in a crisis".
+Ahmed al-Sharaa, commander of the SSG-aligned Tahrir al-Sham rebel militia who would later become President of Syria after the fall of the Assad regime in 2024, criticised aid agencies for neglecting the situation in Idlib and called on the international community to be more proactive in reconstruction and relief efforts.
+He added that the “United Nations needs to understand that it is required to help in a crisis.”
 Upon traveling to the Bab al-Hawa Border Crossing bordering the rebel-held territories, UNOCHA Under-Secretary Martin Griffith stated on 12 February that "We have so far failed the people in north-west Syria".
-As of 13 February, Ankara and the Turkish-backed Free Syrian Army were accused of blocking aid convoys sent by the Autonomous Administration of North and East Syria from entering the north-west region.
+As of 13 February, Ankara and the Turkish-backed Free Syrian Army were accused of blocking aid convoys sent by the Democratic Autonomous Administration of North and East Syria (DAANES) from entering the north-west region.